HMS Vindictive (1918): Background and description

-The Hawkins-class cruisers were protected with an armour that had a maximum thickness of 4 inches abreast the ships' magazines and a minimum thickness of 1.5 in.
+The Hawkins-class cruisers were protected with armour that had a maximum thickness of 4 inches abreast the ships' magazines and a minimum thickness of 1.5 in.
 It consisted of two layers of high-tensile steel of varying thicknesses that covered most of the ships' sides.
 The decks had a maximum thickness of 1–1.5 in over the engine rooms, boilers, and the steering gear.
 The conning tower and its communication tube were protected by the only Krupp cemented armour in the ships and had thicknesses of 3 inches and 2 in respectively.

 Conversion into an aircraft carrier

 In January 1917, the Board of Admiralty reviewed the navy's aircraft carrier requirements and decided to order two ships fitted with both a flying-off deck and a landing deck aft.
 The initial order had to be cancelled in April 1917 for lack of building facilities, so the Admiralty decided to convert Cavendish, already under construction, in June 1917.
 No. 2 7.5-inch gun, two 3-inch guns and the conning tower were removed and the forward superstructure was remodelled into a 78 by 49 ft hangar with a capacity for six reconnaissance aircraft.
 The hangar roof, with a small extension, formed the 106 ft flying-off deck.
 The aircraft were hoisted up through a hatch at the aft end of the flying-off deck by two derricks.
 The 193 by 57 ft landing deck required the removal of Nos.
 5 and 6 7.5-inch guns and moving the four 3-inch AA guns to an elevated platform between the funnels, in lieu of the 3-inch guns intended for that position.
 A port side gangway 8 ft wide connected the landing and flying-off decks to allow aircraft with their wings folded to be wheeled from one to the other.
 A crash barrier was hung from "the gallows" at the forward end of the landing on deck.
 To increase her stability after the addition of so much topweight, the upper portion of her anti-torpedo bulge was enlarged.

 Although still overweight compared to her designed displacement, the modifications made the ship lighter than her sister ships, at 9344 LT light displacement and a metacentric height of 3.59 ft.
 She completed her sea trials on 21 September 1918 and reached a speed of 29.12 kn from 63600 shp.